Please note that Tapas no longer supports Internet Explorer.

 Juno clawed her way forward on trembling limbs, her skin torn by the pavement and her palms embedded with sand.
 Her muscles screamed with every inch she gained.
 Her knees were slick with blood and her breath was a ragged gasp, barely escaping her throat.
 The cold tore through her clothes and sank into her spine like needles, but she barely felt it.

 The demon was still there.
 She didn't need to look to know.
 It pressed into her bones, her lungs and her mind.
-It was as if something was inside her skull, cracking it from within.
-It was as if her blood was flowing backwards and her insides were folding in on themselves.
+Like it was inside her skull, cracking it from within.

 It’s getting closer.

-Juno's body jerked into motion, driven by terror and instinct.
-Her legs screamed with each step and each breath cut her throat like glass.
+Juno's body jerked into motion.
+Her legs screamed with each step and each breath cut her throat.
 Her arms ached, her side hurt and her body refused to carry on.
 It wanted to give up and die.

 But she ran anyway.